AdmcCarthy/Identify_Fraud_from_Enron_Email/README.rst

 .. code-block:: bash

-    $ cd final_project
     $ tester.py

-To re-run and make the classifier:
+To re-run and store the classifier, and processed data set:

 .. code-block:: bash

-    $ cd final_project
     $ poi_id.py

 Introduction